dnosko/backlink-search/README.md

 ## SETUP
 1. Setup programmable search engine by Google and get Search Engine ID.
 You have to setup the pages on which you want to search there.
 2. Enable API at console.cloud.google.com and get APIKEY (https://developers.google.com/explorer-help/code-samples)
-3. Change the SEID and APIKEY in skript.js
+3. Change the search engine ID SEID and APIKEY in skript.js
 4. `npm install`
 5. `cd node_modules/puppetter && npm install`